Ozsi-Hub/CalculatorInterviewProject/README.md

 ## Description

-Write a backend application in Node.js, Java, or .NET Core to solve an algorithmic problem and retrieve earlier solutions via an API.
+Write a backend application in .NET Core to solve an algorithmic problem and retrieve earlier solutions via an API.
 The algorithm's input is an n-long integer array, and the output is also an n-long integer array, where the element with index i is equal to the product of the input array except the